blurrycontour/zuul-gerrit/doc/source/howtos/installation.rst

 ..
 TODO: SpamapS any zookeeper config recommendations?

-Nodepool uses ZooKeeper to communicate internally among its components, and also to communicate with Zuul.
+Zuul and Nodepool use ZooKeeper to communicate internally among their components, and also to communicate with each other.
 You can run a simple single-node ZooKeeper instance, or a multi-node cluster.
-Ensure that the host running the Zuul scheduler has access to the cluster.
+Ensure that all Zuul and Nodepool hosts have access to the cluster.

 .. _ansible-installation-options: